Book Talk: Richard Branson on leadership, telling stories

-NEW YORK (Reuters) - Billionaire entrepreneur Richard Branson is best known for starting and operating business ventures under the Virgin Group, but he is also a prolific author.
+NEW YORK, Oct 23 (Reuters) - Billionaire entrepreneur Richard Branson is best known for starting and operating business ventures under the Virgin Group, but he is also a prolific author.

 His autobiography, “Losing My Virginity,” is a best seller, and many other books by the long-haired businessman have also been commercial successes.